spesml/spesml.github.io/2_Concepts/3_ModelingFramework/08_tracing_and_granularity.md

     architecture components, in particular the behavior at the interface between the cyber and the physical parts and

--   we are using the *trace* relation between the elements of the initial logical architecture and the SW-Subsystem architecture.
+-   if the initial logical architecture should be kept for further development the *trace* relation between the elements of the initial logical architecture and the SW-Subsystem architecture can be used.

 <a name="figureSWSubsystem"></a>
 ![SWSubystem](/images/tracing_and_granularity/image4.png){:class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}